yxni98/EMNLP_2022/_pages/venue.md

 Over 88 airlines operate direct flights into the UAE international airports, covering more than 200 cities around the world.

-The country‘s two major carriers, [Etihad Airways](https://www.etihad.com/en-ae/) and [Emirates Airline](https://www.emirates.com/english/) are the fastest growing in the world and provide non-stop service to all continents in the world with the exception of Antarctica.
-The UAE also boasts two low cost carriers, [Fly Dubai](https://www.flydubai.com/en/) and [Air Arabia](https://www.airarabia.com/en), the two combined provide nonstop services to over 145 destinations.
+The country's two major carriers, [Etihad Airways](https://www.etihad.com/en-ae/) and [Emirates Airline](https://www.emirates.com/english/) are the fastest growing in the world and provide non-stop service to all continents in the world with the exception of Antarctica.
+The UAE also boasts two low-cost carriers, [Fly Dubai](https://www.flydubai.com/en/) and [Air Arabia](https://www.airarabia.com/en), the two combined provide nonstop services to over 145 destinations.

 [Abu Dhabi International Airport](https://www.abudhabiairport.ae/en) is one of only a handful of airports outside North America that offer the [US Customs and Border Protection Pre-clearance facility](https://www.abudhabiairport.ae/en/services-and-facilities/us-pre-clearance-facility).
-Having cleared Customs and Border Protection, guests can check-through their baggage to their final destination in the US.
-When they arrive, they will be treated as domestic passengers, meaning they will save time connecting to other fights or on to their final destination.
+Having cleared Customs and Border Protection, guests can check through their baggage to their final destination in the US.
+When they arrive, they will be treated as domestic passengers, meaning they will save time connecting to other flights or on to their final destination.

 ### Local Transportation
 <!-- ### Access to the Venue -->
 - ADNEC is just a 20-minute car ride from **Abu Dhabi Airport**.
 From Abu Dhabi Corniche, ADNEC is located just 15 minutes away.
-- **Taxis** are available throughout Abu Dhabi and they are quiet convenient and affordable.
-Abu Dhabi’s taxi network is operated by TransAD.
+- **Taxis** are available throughout Abu Dhabi and they are quite convenient and affordable.
+Abu Dhabi's taxi network is operated by TransAD.
 You can book a taxi in advance by either using the Abu Dhabi Taxi App ([AppStore](https://apps.apple.com/ae/app/abu-dhabi-taxi/id613114167), [Google Play](https://play.google.com/store/apps/details?id=transad.abudhabi.taxi)) or by calling 600 53 53 53.
 A number of taxis are available from ADNEC at the adjacent Aloft Hotel entrance.
 UBER is also available in Abu Dhabi but it is generally a bit more expensive than taxis.
 <!-- Add a bit about CAREEM -->
 - **Buses** are also available around Abu Dhabi and ADNEC is serviced by bus number 040, seven days a week.
 For more information on bus routes, services and fares please see the [Department of Transport website](https://itc.gov.ae/en/info/Abu_Dhabi_Region_Bus_Services).

 ## COVID-19 Regulations
 <!-- Testing and Medical Assistance -->

 The COVID-19 global situation is continuously changing.
-For the latest information on Abu Dhabi regulaions, please visit [this page](https://visitabudhabi.ae/en/plan-your-trip/covid-safe-travel).
+For the latest information on Abu Dhabi regulations, please visit [this page](https://visitabudhabi.ae/en/plan-your-trip/covid-safe-travel).

 ## Accommodation Information
 Abu Dhabi has an extensive range of modern and traditional hotels featuring internationally recognized brands.
-From budget conscious to 5-star luxury, there is no better place to experience our legendary Arabian Hospitality.
+From budget-conscious to 5-star luxury, there is no better place to experience our legendary Arabian Hospitality.

 ![hotel]({{ site.baseurl }}/assets/images/abu_dhabi/hotels.png)